Cölln: Places of interest

 Nearby the Sperlingsgasse branches off, where the novelist Wilhelm Raabe lived from 1854 to 1856 and published his popular work Die Chronik der Sperlingsgasse.
 The small alley, at this time the Spreegasse, was renamed in 1931 on occasion of the author's hundredth anniversary.
 All former buildings on this street were demolished about 1960.

 The northern part of the Brüderstraße today is covered by the 1964 building of the former Staatsrat of the German Democratic Republic.
-The façade at the Schloßplatz square includes the preserved portal No. IV of the demolished Hohenzollern City Palace, where Karl Liebknecht on 9 November 1918 declared a free socialist republic of Germany.
+The façade at the Schloßplatz square includes the preserved portal No. IV of the Hohenzollern City Palace, where Karl Liebknecht on 9 November 1918 declared a free socialist republic of Germany.
 After German reunification the building served as the Chancellery from 1999 to 2001.
 Today it houses the European School of Management and Technology and the Hertie School of Governance.
-The area north of the Schloßplatz is the site of the historic City Palace and of the 1976 Palast der Republik.
-In accordance with a 2002 resolution by the federal Bundestag parliament, the City Palace is currently being rebuilt.
+The area north of the Schloßplatz is the site of the historic City Palace.
+In accordance with a 2002 resolution by the federal Bundestag parliament, the City Palace was rebuilt.

 Parallel to the Brüderstraße runs the Breite Straße (Broad Street), Cölln's main street.
 At the corner of the Schloßplatz are the buildings of the Old and the New Marstall riding stables of the Electors of Brandenburg, built in 1670 and 1901.
 Today the New Marstall is a seat of the Hanns Eisler Conservatory.
 On neighbouring Breite Straße 35 is the late Renaissance Ribbeckhaus from 1624, one of Berlin's oldest preserved residential buildings, which since 1920 houses the Central and Regional Library.

 Three historic bridges connect Cölln with the 17th century extension of Friedrichswerder on the western bank of the Spree river: the Schleusenbrücke (Sluice Bridge) at the Schloßplatz, a steel construction erected in 1916, the Gertraudenbrücke with the statue of Saint Gertrude of Nivelles by the sculptor Rudolf Siemering from 1896 and the small Jungfernbrücke (Virgin's Bridge) built in 1798, Berlin's oldest and the only bascule bridge of the city.